zenika-open-source/open-source-white-paper/en/04-licences.md

 - Freedom to study the software. (suppose access to the source code)
 - Freedom to modify the software and redistribute the modified versions.

-Free license works are not always available for free and associated services (development, warranties, support, etc.) are often paid for.
+Free license works are not always available for free and you will often paid for associated services (development, warranties, support, etc.).
 A work contaminated by a free license, which could initially be available only against payment, must be rebroadcast freely.

 > « Think Free as Free speech and not Free beer » – R. Stallman